These are links related to the presentation: “How Social Media Affected our Democratic Elections”

 Americans Polluting the Information Stream

-Warning: This both these links contain content that is may be disturbing to some and is not safe for work.
+Warning: These links contain content that is may be disturbing to some and is not safe for work.

 On Legislation for Funding Disclosure on Social Media

 On the Technology of Artificial Intelligence and Fake Information

 An introduction to the emerging use of Artificial Intelligence (AI) to hijack the our communication platforms though gaming algorithms, creation of fake content and blocking human engagement by jamming systems.